Today I’m sharing how I add some extra protein into my diet. It always seems to be the macro that I struggle with the most in getting enough.

 Having an idea of your current protein intake makes all the difference when it comes to knowing how much more protein to include in your diet.
 When talking to your doctor or registered dietitian, they’ll probably ask you to track your food intake fore a few days.
 This gives both them and you and idea of how much you’re currently eating.
 Make one of the days that you track a weekend, because they can vary from your usual routine during the week.

 I like using My Fitness Pal to track my food.
 It’s super easy to use, and you can even scan bar codes in food packages instead of typing it in manually and searching.
 I go into more detail about how I use My Fitness Pal in this post.
+I also wrote about if My Fitness Pal Premium is worth the money.

 Once you have a good baseline and know where you stand, you can begin to make changes in your diet, including how much more protein you should be including.